dmillar/shopify-app-template-remix-ts/README.md

 # Shopify App Template - Remix (Typescript)

-This is a Typescript fork of the [Remix](https://remix.run) template for creating new Shopify apps via the Shopify CLI.
+This is a Typescript fork of the [Remix](https://remix.run) template used by the Shopify CLI to create new apps.
 There are some opinions integrated into this template outlined below.
 The [official template is here](https://github.com/Shopify/shopify-app-template-remix).
 Please submit bugs or pull requests!

 ## Opinions & Decisions